GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Method

 \section{Method}

-In this section, we first elaborate the overall design for the propose training framework \codename.
-Then, we introduce the process of generating image descriptions by using multimodal LLMs.
-Finally, we present how to utilize these textual descriptions as supervising signals during the training phase to help vision models learn better representations and achieve high accuracy on perception task like image classification.
+In this section, we first elaborate the overall design for the propose learning framework \codename.
+Then, we introduce the process of generating image descriptions by using MLLMs (multimodal LLMs).
+Finally, we present how to utilize these textual descriptions as supervising signals during the training phase to help vision models learn better representations and achieve higher accuracy on perception task like image classification.